Josephson oscillations of edge solitons in a photonic-topological coupler

-A significant result produced by systematic simulations of the JO is that the two-soliton configuration is essentially \emph{less vulnerable} to the decay than the single edge soliton.
-This trend is explained by the fact that dispersive waves emitted by one soliton may be absorbed by the other.
-Accordingly, in the two-soliton dynamical regimes the energy stays concentrated in the solitons, making them brighter.
-In Fig. \ref {fig:increasing-lifedistance}(a), the peak power of the single- and two-soliton configurations is displayed as a function of the gap's width, $ \Delta $, in the state produced by the simulations at $z=10$ cm.
-It is seen that the strong interaction across the narrow gap, with $\Delta \leq 0.75d$, leads to quick decay of the solitons, faster than the single soliton loses its energy.
-However, at $\Delta =0.80d$, the interaction gives a significant boost to the soliton's brightness for all initial phase shifts between the solitons, the largest boost being observed for $\Delta \phi (0)=\pi $ (the latter finding is natural, as the repulsion between the solitons helps to hinder their decay).
+A significant result produced by systematic simulations of the JO is that the two-QS configuration is essentially \emph{less vulnerable} to the decay than the single edge QS.
+This trend is explained by the fact that dispersive waves emitted by one QS are absorbed by the other.
+Accordingly, in the two-QS dynamical regimes the energy stays concentrated in the QSs, making them brighter.

+In Fig. \ref{fig:increasing-lifedistance}(a), the peak power of the single- and two-QS configurations is displayed as a function of the spacing, $\Delta $, in the state produced by the simulations at $z=10$ cm.
+It is seen that the strong interaction across the narrow spacing, with $\Delta \leq 0.75d$, leads to fast decay of the QSs, faster than the single QS loses its energy.
+However, at $\Delta =0.80d$, the interaction gives a significant boost to the QS's robustness for all initial phase shifts, the largest boost being observed for $\Delta \phi (0)=\pi $.
+The latter finding is natural, as the repulsion between the QSs helps to suppress their decay.

-Further, in Fig. \ref{fig:increasing-lifedistance}(b) we compare the results produced by the propagation of the single edge soliton and the pair of two solitons with $\Delta \phi (0)=\pi $, in the coupler with $\Delta =0.80d$ (the best configuration for the pair produced by Fig. \ref {fig:increasing-lifedistance}(b)).
-The results, displayed in the form of the dependence of the peak power on the propagation distance, $z$, clearly demonstrate that the interaction indeed leads to the increase of the peak power which stays in the solitons.
-In particular, at $z=18$ cm it is three times higher in comparison with the single soliton.
-Thus, the interaction between the solitons makes their JO essentially more robust.
+In Fig. \ref{fig:increasing-lifedistance}(b) we compare the results produced by the propagation of the single edge QS on a separate slab, JO of a single edge QS in the coupler, and the pair of QSs with $\Delta \phi (0)=\pi $ in the coupler with $\Delta =0.80d$ (the latter configuration provides the most robust QSs).
+The results, represented by the dependence of the peak power on the propagation distance, $z$, clearly demonstrate that the interaction between the QSs indeed helps to stabilize them, due to the mutual absorption of the dispersive waves emitted by each one.
+For the comparison's sake, Fig. \ref{fig:increasing-lifedistance}(b) also displays very fast decay of the same pair of pulses as the initial QSs, but in the linear system.
+In Supplemental Material we provide videos of the system's evolution for cases illustrated in Fig. \ref{fig:increasing-lifedistance}(b), as well as other details of the JO dynamics.